CenterForOpenScience/SHARE/README.md

 Using the issue tracker
 -----

-These conventions are used when making issues:
+Please include one of these tags at the beginning of your issue title.

-[core] ... = An issue regarding SHARE core, also known as scrAPI.
+[core]:  An issue regarding SHARE core, also known as scrAPI.

-[schema] ... = An issue regarding the defined representations of document types, such as what information might be required for a submission to be considered an article, citation, or dataset, or what types of information should be searchable.
+[schema]: An issue regarding the defined representations of document types, such as what information might be required for a submission to be considered an article, citation, or dataset, or what types of information should be searchable.

-[New content provider] ... = Information about a new service that may have an API that should be consumed and added to scrAPI.
+[New content provider]: Information about a new service that may have an API that should be consumed and added to scrAPI.
 Once evaluation is completed, a new issue with the tag [consumer] should be created, and the [New content provider] issue should be closed with a link to the new issue.

-[consumer] ... = An issue regarding a consumer that is currently being developed.
-These issues should include a link the the github repo where development is happening.
+[consumer]: An issue regarding a consumer that is currently being developed.
+These issues should include a link to the primary github repo for the consumer.
 Consumer in this content means an application which accesses a service via API, consumes the content, and normalizes it for inclusion in the search engine in scrAPI.

-Please include these tags at the beginning of your issue title.

 About SHARE